-Gospel for Sunday 25 in Ordinary Time
+Gospel for the Second Sunday in Ordinary Time

 Whether you have read or heard it, you might like to acclaim the Word, saying: